slabua/lsabot/README.md

 3. The preliminary scripts needed to preprocess the text are included in the repository but it isn't given yet a clear set of instructions to run them.
-4. the *data* folder, due to its large dimension, is hosted at:
+4. the *data* folder, due to its large dimension, has been compressed and needs to be extracted in order to work with LSA-Bot.
+The archive is also  hosted at:
 https://bitbucket.org/slabua/lsabot/downloads/data.tar.bz2

 ---